RobinMarechal/KfetManager/README.md

 # KfetManager
-A simple and useful management software for my school's cafeteria
+A simple and useful management java software for my school's cafeteria